westbaymonument/building-the-better-way/docs/agile-project-guidelines/agile-implementation-challenges/agile-implementation-challenges.md

 ### Proposal to the team and plan for execution

 - **Timeline:** What is the projected timeline of events and milestones?
-- **Up Front Contract:** The team member bringing forth the business case should state the purpose and outcome of the presentation upfront so that those listening know what the specific ask is. (i.e., inform, update, decision-ing, feedback review, etc.).
-Make a clear request of the team—what is needed today?
+- **Up Front Contract:** The team member bringing forth the business case should state the purpose and outcome of the presentation upfront so that those listening know what the specific ask is. (i.e., inform, update, decide, feedback review, etc.).
+Make a clear request of the team— what is needed today?
 - **Vision Check:** Use VTO and culture to guide decisions.
 How does this tie back to vision and goals?
 Does it move the company closer to where it is going?

 Business cases themselves are often highly specific and detailed, but the presentation of the information is usually set at a higher level.
 No matter which route you go, know your audience and tailor the presentation of your business case accordingly.
 More often than not, an executive audience will prefer brevity: direct communication of your plan without bells and whistles.
 If you know the executive team wants supplemental information to review at their leisure, create a business case presentation with appendix slides at the end.
 If some of your more detail-oriented attendees have questions during the presentation, you can jump down to these appendix slides as needed.

-With these thoughts in mind, take note: *Nothing will kill the adoption of Agile—or any major organizational shift—faster than a poorly-executed and under-communicated rollout*, regardless of a company’s size or distribution.
+With these thoughts in mind, take note: *Nothing will kill the adoption of Agile— or any major organizational shift— faster than a poorly-executed and under-communicated rollout*, regardless of a company’s size or distribution.
 Not only will a failed Agile rollout flatten any present efforts, but it will likely poison the well for future attempts.

 ### Up your communication rollout game
 Do you remember the game Telephone?
 One person thinks of a phrase and whispers it to the next person in a line, and so on until the last person in the line relates the phrase as he or she heard it.
 More often than not, the phrase is distorted, and frequently into something not even remotely resembling the original.
 More devious participants may intentionally change the statement into something they prefer instead *(for shame!)*.
 Others may just forget portions of the phrase and pass on only what they remember, or paraphrase and include only the portions they believe to be critical.